Rebounding from near extinction, the Eastern Wild Turkey is the King of Game Birds.

 Hunting Opportunities for the Eastern Wild Turkey

 Because the Eastern wild turkey is the most abundant and far-spread of the turkey subspecies, you likely won’t have to travel far to hunt one unless you live in the Western states.
-Many Eastern states offer a spring and fall season for them, as well.
+Many Eastern turkey hunting states offer a spring and fall season for them, as well.
 Regulations vary widely across this range as to how many turkeys can be taken, which sex is legal to take, and daily bag limits versus season limits.
 Study them ahead of time to avoid confusion.

 One of the most common spring turkey hunting tactics for Easterns is to find a roost location the night before a hunt.
 Early the next morning, set up along a feeding area field edge or along a likely travel route.
 Couple a hen decoy with a jake decoy and give hen calls to attract toms looking for love.
 When a tom sees a jake with a receptive hen, they may come into range easily or hang up frustratingly out of range.
 It just depends on the turkey and the situation.
 In most states, you can take one tom in the spring season.